ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab06.md

 Each student must accomplish the following to earn full credit for this lab:
 [70 points] heap.cpp and heap.h are saved, with your name(s) in a comment at the top and other evidence of your work.
 Both of these files should compile and execute properly too.

-To be eligible for late turn-in with credit, you MUST have attended your entire lab period.
-[-0 to -55 points, at the mentor's discretion] The student arrived on time to their lab session, and worked diligently on CS24-related material until dismissed.